angrybacon/doomsday-wiki/markdown/chapters/meandeck/matchups.md

 ---

-With this chapter we want to give you a brief overview over the most relevant matchups in the current meta.
+With this chapter we want to give you a brief overview over the most relevant matchups in the *current* meta.
 We try to keep everything short and easy to read.

-To keep everything easy to read, we organized every matchup as follows:
+Every matchup is organized as follows:

 - **Game plan**: a short summary of the matchup
-- **Cards to keep in mind**: cards that are important for the matchups, divided in maindeck and sideboard
+- **Cards to keep in mind**: cards that are important for the matchups
-- **Gameplay**: a longer guide how to play the pre and post Doomsday parts of the matchup
+- **Gameplay**: a longer text on how to play the pre and post Doomsday parts of the matchup

+For reference, the document assumes a standard *Meandeck* list and should stay generic enough that it applies to all colors.

+::decklist{path=meandeck.wub}
+::decklist{path=meandeck.ubr}
+::decklist{path=meandeck.ubg}

 ## Table of Contents